internetstandards/Internet.nl/documentation/Docker-metrics.md

 The Docker deployment includes a metrics collection system which is available on production as well as development/test environments.
 It consists of a Prometheus metrics server which scrapes metrics from various exporters.
 Grafana is provided as frontend to visualise metrics and create graphs/dashboards.

 To view metrics and graphs visit the `/grafana/` endpoint.
 Eg: `http://localhost:8080/grafana/` for development and `https://example.com/grafana/` for production.
-For development the user/password is set to `test/test`, for production users can be configured using the `MONITORING_AUTH` variable in `docker/local.env` (see `docker/defaults.env` for information).
+For development the user/password is set to `test/test`, for production users can be configured using the `MONITORING_AUTH_RAW` variable in `docker/local.env` (see `docker/defaults.env` for information).

 Metrics collection is defined in the `docker/docker-compose-monitoring.yml` file.